Yukisama/TextLinkyTool/README.md

 # TextLinkyTool
-A Mozilla Firefox extension.A useful tool for web links.
+A Mozilla Firefox extension.
+A useful tool for web links.